 Best Tent for Alaska

 You need an excellent tent in good repair!
 You don’t necessarily need a super expensive mountaineering tent.
 Make sure your tent doesn’t have any tears or holes and it needs to have a real rain fly (see photos with good rainflys below) that covers the whole tent (not just a small one on the very top).
-My go to tent is this REI brand one (don’t forget to get the footprint also!).
+My go to tent is this REI brand one.
 For me, this tent is the perfect combination of affordable, durable and has excellent bug protection and rain protection.
 I’ve camped in heavy rain in it and it’s held up well!
 It holds up to a fair bit of wind also.
 If you do want to get a more expensive super burly tent, I recommend this North Face one.
 My husband swears by it after sleeping in it for a couple months several years in a row doing archaeology field work in Gates of the Arctic National Park!

 Best Sleeping Bag for Alaska